 An excellent overview of the lessons learned in PhET, a project to build interactive physics simulations.
 Their demos require $10-40,000 to build, with a team of faculty, programmers, and science education specialists, with extensive testing with real students to ensure the demos meet their goals.
 They discuss several cases where apparently well-designed demos were leading the students to misconceptions, and how they found these problems and eliminated them.
 This process has also been discussed in more detail, below:

 Measures differences in final exam scores between students who took an optional physics lab section and those who didn’t, and finds no meaningful difference.
+(Though are final exam scores a good way to measure conceptual understanding?)
 Makes a very good point about labs: